norkator/apcupsd-monitor/README.md

 # APCUPSD Monitor

-Android app for monitoring APC UPS devices statuses and view events.
+Android app for monitoring APC and EATON IPM UPS device statuses and view events.
 Watch Youtube video for better description.
 I brought this project on Github so other people can add features for their own use.
 See license and contribution rules below.